The Space Complexity of 2-Dimensional Approximate Range Counting: Lower Bound

 Let $\Pcal_1$ denote the sub-collection of $\Pcal_0$ that $\Zcal_1$ encode.
 By Fact~\ref{fact:subset}, the number of $Z_{k,i,j}$'s is $\frac{1}{384} n \log n$, so $\abs{\Pcal_1}=2^{\frac{1}{384}n \log n}$.
 Define a bit vector $\Tbf$ of length $\frac{1}{384} n \log n$, such that $\Tbf(k,i,j)=0$ if $Z_{k,i,j}=s_1$ and $\Tbf(k,i,j)=1$ if $\Zbf_{k,i,,j}=s_2$, then a bit vector $\Tbf$ encodes a bit vector $\Zbf \in \Zcal_1$, and therefore encodes a point set in $\Pcal_1$.
 Let $\Tcal=\{0,1\}^{\frac{1}{384}n \log n}$ denote the collection of all bit vectors $\Tbf$.
 Then there is a bijection between $\Tcal$ and $\Pcal_1$, and $\abs{\Tcal}=\abs{\Pcal_1}= 2^{\frac{1}{384} n \log n}$.

 Consider two point sets $P_1$ and $P_2$ in $\Pcal_1$.
 Let $\Tbf_{P_1}$ and $\Tbf_{P_2}$ denote the bit vector that encode these two point sets, respectively.
-The following lemma relates the corner volume distance of $P_1$ and $P_2$ with the hamming distance between $\Tbf_{P_1}$ and $\Tbf_{P_2}$.
+The following lemma relates the corner volume distance of $P_1$ and $P_2$ with the Hamming distance between $\Tbf_{P_1}$ and $\Tbf_{P_2}$.

-\begin{lemma} Suppose there exists a constant $c$, such that for any $P_1, P_2 \in \Pcal_1$, the hamming distance $H(\Tbf_{P_1}, \Tbf_{P_2}) \ge c n \log n$, then the corner volume distance between $P_1$ and $P_2$, $\Delta(P_1, P_2)$, is $\Omega(n^2\log n)$. \end{lemma} \begin{proof} We make the following relaxation on $\Delta(P_1, P_2)$ :
+\begin{lemma} Suppose there exists a constant $c$, such that for any $P_1, P_2 \in \Pcal_1$, the Hamming distance $H(\Tbf_{P_1}, \Tbf_{P_2}) \ge c n \log n$, then the corner volume distance between $P_1$ and $P_2$, $\Delta(P_1, P_2)$, is $\Omega(n^2\log n)$. \end{lemma} \begin{proof} We make the following relaxation on $\Delta(P_1, P_2)$ :

 Now consider the bits $\Tbf_{P_1}(k,i,j)$ and $\Tbf_{P_2}(k,i,j)$.
 If $\Tbf_{P_1}(k,i,j) \neq \Tbf_{P_2}(k,i,j)$, then by the choice of $s_1$ and $s_2$ we have $\abs{V_{P_1}(k+3,8i,8j-V_{P_2}(k+3,8i,8j)}\ge n/8$.
-So the corner volume distance $\Delta(P_1, P_2)$ is lower bounded by the hamming distance $H(\Tbf_{P_1}, \Tbf_{P_2})$ multiplied by $n/8$, and the lemma follows. \end{proof}
+So the corner volume distance $\Delta(P_1, P_2)$ is lower bounded by the Hamming distance $H(\Tbf_{P_1}, \Tbf_{P_2})$ multiplied by $n/8$, and the lemma follows. \end{proof}

-The following lemma (probably folklore; see a proof in the Appendix) states that there is a large subset of $\Tcal$, in which the vectors are well separated in terms of hamming distance.
+The following lemma (probably folklore; we provide a proof here for completeness) states that there is a large subset of $\Tcal$, in which the vectors are well separated in terms of Hamming distance.

 \begin{lemma} Let $N=\frac{1}{384}n\log n$.
-There is a subset $\Tcal^* \subseteq \Tcal=\{0,1\}^N$ of size $2^{\frac{1}{16}N}$, such that for any $\Tbf_1\neq \Tbf_2 \in \Tcal^*$, the hamming distance $H(\Tbf_1, \Tbf_2)\ge \frac{1}{4} N$. \end{lemma} \begin{proof} We embed $\Tcal$ into a graph $(V, E)$.
+There is a subset $\Tcal^* \subseteq \Tcal=\{0,1\}^N$ of size $2^{\frac{1}{16}N}$, such that for any $\Tbf_1\neq \Tbf_2 \in \Tcal^*$, the Hamming distance $H(\Tbf_1, \Tbf_2)\ge \frac{1}{4} N$. \end{lemma} \begin{proof} We embed $\Tcal$ into a graph $(V, E)$.
 Each node in $V$ represents a vector $\Tbf \in \Tcal$ , and there is edge between two nodes $\Tbf_1$ and $\Tbf_2$ if and only if $H(\Tbf_1, \Tbf_2)< \frac{1}{4}N$.
 By this embedding, it is equivalent to prove that there is an independent set of size $2^{\frac{1}{16}N}$ in $(V,E)$.

 Fix a vector $\Tbf \in \Tcal$, and consider a random vector $\Tbf'$ uniformly drawn from $\Tcal$.
-It is easy to see that the hamming distance $H(\Tbf, \Tbf')$ follows binomial distribution.
+It is easy to see that the Hamming distance $H(\Tbf, \Tbf')$ follows binomial distribution.
 By Chernoff bound